GIDOO-code/Sudoku_Solver_Generator-v2/SudokuIsALogicalPuzzle.md

 ***

 # Supplement
-The Sudoku analysis algorithm is integrated into "General Logic" that includes these in a unified manner.
+The Sudoku analysis algorithm is integrated into "General Logic" that includes these in a unified manner.<br>
 <http://www.sudokuone.com/sweb/general.htm>"A General Logic for Sudoku"<br>
 <https://gidoo-code.github.io/Sudoku_Solver_Generator/page60.html> ”Sudoku Aalgorithm”<br>
 Since "General Logic" is general-purpose, there is a problem in the efficiency of solving.